lauritisreyes/board/README.md

 This is a project to practice how to drag and drop elements in React.
 I am using react dnd-kit.

+Actions:
+- Drag and drop the card to create new ones
+- Move the cards by dragging and dropping them in new positions
+- Delete the cards

 ![Screenshoot](https://github.com/lauritisreyes/board/blob/main/src/assets/Board.png)

 ## Autor ✒️